MonteD50/Power-Grid-Reliability-RUSIS/README.md

 # Power-Grid-Reliability-RUSIS
 Research for Undergraduates Summer Institute of Statistics (RUSIS) project to model for the reliability of an arbitrary power grid.

-The tech report is the file: RUSIS_Power_Grid_Reliability.pdf The recursive method is the R code: RecursiveModel.R The moment generating function method is the R code: MGFModelV4.R The polynomial method (the most optimal method) is the R code: PolynomialModel.R
+The tech report is the file: RUSIS_Power_Grid_Reliability.pdf \n The recursive method is the R code: RecursiveModel.R \n The moment generating function method is the R code: MGFModelV4.R \n The polynomial method (the most optimal method) is the R code: PolynomialModel.R \n

 Associated expirements run can be found in: TimePolynomialPlotting.R